sachi-20/build-challenge/README.md

 ## Assignment Requirements Met

-✅ Java/Python implementation
+- Python implementation
-✅ Thread synchronization and concurrent programming
+- Thread synchronization and concurrent programming
-✅ Functional programming with streams
+- Functional programming with streams
-✅ Data aggregation and lambda expressions
+- Data aggregation and lambda expressions
-✅ Comprehensive unit tests
+- Comprehensive unit tests
-✅ Documentation and setup instructions
+- Documentation and setup instructions
-✅ Console output and results
+- Console output and results

 Each assignment has its own detailed README with specific implementation details, usage examples, and design decisions.